 It takes professionals years to perfect the art of making accurate floor-plans from established buildings.
 To make your life easier we have come up with a list of things to double check while you’re onsite drawing a floor plan.

-Drawing the floor plan accurately the first time will ensure you get the result you want and a quicker turnaround time.
-Double checking a plan is essential to a quality outcome, here is what you need to do onsite when drawing a plan:
+Drawing the floor plan accurately the first time will ensure you get the result you want and

 - Check that all your rooms on the plan have measurements and windows drawn in.

 - Make sure you indicate which way the doors swing.

 - Include as many measurements as you can, providing as much information as possible will ensure our team gets the plan correct the first time.

 - Always include the patio and pool areas, these are important items to include in the plan.